elliotwoods/VVVV.Tools.MakeDocumentation/README.txt

 Make documentation for VVVV files using special syntax within comments.

+NOTE: Currently you must manaully copy the 'resources' folder to the patch's folder

 Generally the idea is to create havy comments which are hidden in all but title, then render out the full text in HTML.

 So far I think going this way does save time / keep things together quite well (instead of using a seperate word processor).